ASVAB for Enlisting in the US National Guard

-The oldest branch of the US armed forces, the US National Guard has a long-standing history of service.
+The oldest branch of the US Armed Forces, the US National Guard has a long-standing history of service.
 In addition, as its counterparts, the National Guard also utilizes the common test battery of ASVAB to enlist and classify applicants.
-If planning for a career in the US National Guard Services, here goes all that you need to know about National Guard ASVAB!
+If planning for a career in the US National Guard Services, here goes all that you need to know about getting enlisted in the National Guard!

-Coming to National Guard ASVAB, the ASVAB became a part of National Guard enlistment process in the year 1976 only, as in the case of all the other branches of US military services.
-Today, the National Guard ASVAB test is used for classification purposes as well as enlistment.
+The test is used for classification purposes as well as enlistment for the military services including the US National Guard.
 ASVAB being a battery of timed, multiple aptitude tests, helps recruiters decide the eligibility of applicants to US National Guard, as well as choose the best befitting careers for them within the force.
-Though there are no different versions of the test for various branches of military services, the score requirements of each of these differ, including that of National Guard ASVAB (http://www.nationalguard.com/careers/become-a-soldier/the-asvab).
+Though there are no different versions of the test for various branches of military services, the score requirements of each of these differ. (http://www.nationalguard.com/careers/become-a-soldier/the-asvab).

-The National Guard ASVAB constitutes of nine (in case of the traditional paper and pencil-based version of the test) or ten (in case of the computerized adaptive version of the test) subtests that measure your aptitude, knowledge and skills in the following core areas:
+The test constitutes of nine (in case of the traditional paper and pencil-based version of the test) or ten (in case of the computerized adaptive version of the test) subtests that measure your aptitude, knowledge and skills in the following core areas:

 - Arithmetic Reasoning